neilm-fourjs/njm_demo/gbc/README.md

 The custom toolbar is only used if the Genero toolbar has a style of 'gbc_weboe'.

-The MyLabelWidget_stat.js is handling the label on the form, it's specifically not using a custom .tpl.html.
-In the scss file I use a style of 'display: none;' so label value is not actually displayed in web page.
+The MyLabelWidget_stat.js is handling the label on the form, it's specifically not using a custom .tpl.html, this done by using the'__templateName' entry to point to a default template.
+In the scss file I use a style of 'display: none;' so the label is not actually displayed in page.

 ```javascript
     cls.MyLabelWidget_stat = context.oo.Class(cls.LabelWidget, function($super) {